swilkodev/CleanFunc50/README.md

  # Clean Architecture Function App 5.0
 <br/>

-This is a solution which uses the Clean Architecture templates to demonstrate how to integrate with Azure Functions.
+This is a solution which uses the Clean Architecture templates to demonstrate how to integrate with Azure Functions using .NET 5.
+This is work in progress as the Azure Functions Worker is in preview.

 ## Technologies